hduplooy/glisp/README.md

 lst2 := Cdr(lst1) // Returns ("b" "c")

 ### Nth(lst interface{}, n int) interface{}
-Nth will return the n'th value in the list else nil
+Nth will return the n'th value in the list else nil.
+For example:
+Nth(List("a","b","c","d"),2) will return "c"

 ### NthCdr(lst interface{}, n int) interface{}
-NthCdr will return the n'th applcation of Cdr on the list
+NthCdr will return the n'th applcation of Cdr on the list.
+For example:
+NthCdr(List("a","b","c","d"),2) will return ("d")

 ### Head(lst interface{}, n int) interface{}
-Head returns the first n elements of a list else nil if it is not a node or too short
+Head returns the first n elements of a list else nil if it is not a node or too short.
+For example:
+Head(List("a","b","c","d"),2) will return ("a" "b")

 ### Tail(lst interface{}, n int) interface{}
-Tail will return the last n elements in the list
+Tail will return the last n elements in the list.
+For example:
+Tail(List("a","b","c","d"),2) will return ("c" "d")

 ### LastPair(lst interface{}) interface{}
-LastPair returns the very last Node in the list
+LastPair returns the very last Node in the list.
+For example:
+* LastPair(List("a","b","c","d")) will return ("d")
+* LastPair(List("a","b","c",Cons("d","e"))) will return ("d". "e")

 ### Sublist(lst interface{}, start, items int) interface{}
-Sublist returns part of the list from the start position for items number of elements
+Sublist returns part of the list from the start position for items number of elements.
+For example:
+Sublist(List("a","b","c","d"),1,2) will return ("b" "c")

 ### Length(lst interface{}) int
-Length returns the number of elements in the list
+Length returns the number of elements in the list.
+For example:
+Length(List("a","b","c","d")) will return 4

 ## Conversion functions

 ### Reverse(lst interface{}) interface{}
-Reverse returns a list in reverse order
+Reverse returns a list in reverse order.
+For example:
+Reverse(List("a","b","c","d")) will return ("d" "c" "b" "a")

 ### ToSlice(lst interface{}) []interface{}
 ToSlice will convert a list to a slice